PK-cod3ch3mist/ASCII-Media-Player/README.md

 Also since the program **uses ANSI escape sequences**, all POSIX compliant terminals should work well.
 If you use windows, and the program doesn't work well, try switching to WSL (Windows Subsystem for Linux)

 ## A Demo
-Click below to view a demo for the usage of the program without subtitles.
-It is of lesser quality than what you would witness though, since I had to compress the screen recording to a managable size.
+Click below to view a demo for the usage of the program with subtitles.
+Due to Google Drive's colour codec however, the video may appear of a more dull colour than actual output.
+Moreover, you can easily change the contrast and brightness in the code (the part commented as `CONFIG OPTION - contrast and brightness`)

-<a href="https://drive.google.com/file/d/1B22lxNd0hxzxyd1Mgg0j_70LVKEbwZpn/view?usp=sharing">Demo Link</a>
+<a href="https://drive.google.com/file/d/1oRp_8KH3wkewvEIJVMmbMsoDMug9EiFl/view?usp=sharing">Demo Link</a>

 ## Usage
 Navigate to the directory of the python script and run the following command